pactus-project/pactus/docs/install.md

 ### Testnet

-To join the TestNet, first you need to initialize your node and then start the node:
+To join the Testnet, first you need to initialize your node and then start the node:

 ```bash